um-acs/acs_docs/docs/clusters/pegasus-only/README.rst

 The Pegasus cluster has been upgraded to Rocky Linux 8.

-If you encounter issues running your jobs, let our IDSC cluster support team know via email to `IDSC team (hpc@ccs.miami.edu) <mailto:hpc@ccs.miami.edu>`_ .
+If you encounter issues running your jobs, let our IDSC cluster support know by submitting a ticket to the `IDSC team <https://uhealth.service-now.com/esc?id=sc_cat_item&sys_id=ec74f27d47162290ddc5bfca116d43c4>`_.

 .. toctree::